 The herbs are still strong, but some will not like the humidity to come.
 I find myself adding in more of the tropical herbs.
 Cuban Oregano is strong but tasty and grows all year, (Rabbits hate it!)
 We are adding Mexican Tarragon, for the humid months.
 Tarragon is unique and vinaigrette is such an easy way to add it to your meals that the Tarragon article has two different vinaigrette recipes.

 A dwarf variety of dill works well in the elevated bed.
 Loads of feathery foliage, just shorter.
 It is called Fernleaf and is only 18″ tall, another Delikat is 10-14″ in height.
 If you would like to plant some here is more information.
 “How to be Successful Growing Dill for the Kitchen.”

-We are eating crisp and tangy chives, and rosemary The first big pot of biannual parsley is in its second year so we add a new one.
-We like to say that if you cook like a gardener or garden like a cook, chive is the plant for you!
+We are eating crisp and tangy chives, and rosemary The first big pot of biennial parsley is in its second year so we added a new one.
+Around here people like to say that if you cook like a gardener or garden like a cook, chive is the plant for you!
 We are also eating summer savory, peppery, and piquant in flavor.

 What We Can Plant In The Hot Times Of May

 |Resources for You

 |Annuals for Color (these perform well in hot weather)